AC Repair in Birmingham, AL — Shelby County Cooling Specialists

 Is it worth repairing an old AC or should I replace it?

-A useful rule of thumb is the 5,000 rule: multiply the repair cost by the system age.
-If that number exceeds $5,000, replacement often makes more financial sense.
-But every situation is different — a 12-year-old unit needing a $150 capacitor is absolutely worth repairing.
-A 15-year-old unit needing a $1,200 compressor is a closer call.
+A useful rule of thumb the industry calls the age-times-repair test: multiply the proposed repair cost by the system age.
+When the product climbs high and the system is already past 15 years, replacement often makes more financial sense than repair.
+Every situation is different — a 12-year-old unit needing a capacitor swap is absolutely worth repairing, while a 15-year-old unit facing a major compressor failure is a closer call.
 We give honest advice without pressure.

 Do you service all AC brands?